schmidtniko/visual_marker_mapping/README.md

 * `--start-tag-id`: The id of a tag that should be used as the origin of the coordinate system.
 It is suggested to use a tag that is located on the ground as one of the start tags.
 If you do not specify a start tag, the software will chose one itself.
 * **Returns**: Upon completion, the *reconstruction.json* file is written to the project path.

+For visualization of the results in 3D, we also include a Python script called "visualize_reconstruction.py".
+It is based on
+* pygame, OpenGL, GLU, GLUT, numpy
+Its only parameter it the path of the reconstruction.json file, that is being written by the visual_marker_mapping tool upon completion.
+The camera can be controlled using W, S, A, D. The mouse can be used to look around by holding the left mouse button.
+The camera speed can be increased by holding space.

 ## Example

+We provide a test dataset, that you can use to test our tools.
+It is available [here](https://agas.uni-koblenz.de/data/datasets/visual_marker_mapping/calibration_room1.zip).
+You can use it

 Test Dataset: